 - Tell the reviewers about the novel data collected via your preliminary research and how it supports your research aims and hypothesis.

-- Show them through your preliminary research that how your laboratory equipment and the environment are all warmed up for your proposed research.
+- Show them through your preliminary research how your laboratory equipment and the environment are all warmed up for your proposed research.

 Biased Analysis of the Preliminary Data

 The preliminary research data should not be biased.
-All researches are prone to imperfections and have their shortcomings.
+All researchers are prone to imperfections and have their shortcomings.
 Applications with one-sided data favoring their research aims and outcomes are said to be artificial.
 These writers ignore the limitations of their preliminary research and only script those points that back their research idea.
 The level of objectivity is zero in such applications, which is very unrealistic.
 This makes the reviewers suspicious of the research idea that you are suggesting.
 Therefore, you are asked for a resubmission after adding the limitations of the preliminary research that you conducted.